sentubiswas013/ReactJs/assets/css/question-01-javascript-simple-answer.md

 Shallow copy copies only the first level properties, sharing references to nested objects.
 Deep copy creates completely independent copies of all nested levels, preventing unintended mutations.

+**Shallow copy** copies top-level properties; nested objects are shared by reference.
+**Deep copy** recursively copies all nested structures so the new object is fully independent.

 ```javascript
 const original = {
   name: 'John',